cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-dallas.md

     - If you need a detailed guide on how to restore rootfs, follow <router-link to="/restoring-rootfs">Restoring Rootfs</router-link> and select the jailbreak which you currently use
 1. Reboot your device

-## Updating your firmware version
+### Updating your firmware version

 1. Plug your device into power and connect to the Internet with Wi-Fi
 1. Open the Settings application
 1. Tap `General` -> `Software Update`
-1. Ensure that the version displayed is the iOS version you desire to update to
+1. Ensure that the version displayed is the version that you want to update to
 1. Download and install the update

-## Removing Dallas profiles
+### Removing Dallas profiles

 1. Open the Settings application after updating to version you desired to update to
 1. Go to `General` if not already there, then `Profiles and Device Management`
 1. Tap on both profiles, and tap `Remove Profile`
     - Enter your passcode if asked

+## Removing supervision

+After updating and removing Dallas profiles, your device will remain supervised.
+Being in a supervised state means that a message will display in Settings, showing that your device is supervised.

+If your device has Mobile Device Management enabled (e.g. a school or work device), then your organisation will be able to silently install and uninstall aps on your device.

+For most users, staying in a supervised state won't be an issue.
+Users on software version 14.8.1 may be able to [jailbreak](get-started) and remove the supervised state.

+If you are on 15.1, or otherwise unable to jailbreak, it is possible to remove the supervised state by resetting your device and restoring a previously made backup.
+This can be done by selecting "Erase All Content and Settings" in the Settings app, then restoring from a backup during setup from iCloud.

-::: tip
+::: danger

-After updating and removing Dallas profiles, if you went to iOS 15.1 you have two ways to move forward:
-  - Erase All Content and Settings in the settings app, and restore a backup made prior to jailbreaking and prior to supervising
-  - Stay supervised, and wait for a jailbreak to become available for iOS 15.1

-If you went to iOS 14.8.1, ignore this tip unless you are unable to jailbreak on 14.8.1.
+If you restore a backup made in a jailbroken state from **iTunes/Finder**, you may encounter severe issues, such as bootloops.

 :::

-::: tip
+::: warning

-If the update was successful, continue to <router-link to="/get-started">Get Started</router-link> to jailbreak your device.
+If you restore a backup made in a jailbroken state from **iCloud**, you may encounter false-positive flagging of jailbreak detection.

 :::